-Unlike stock, options are represented by options contracts, usually written by institutional investors.
+Unlike stocks, options are represented by options contracts, usually written by institutional investors.
 One options contract represents 100 shares of stock.

-An options contract allows the contract owner to buy or sell stock at a predetermined price (called a strike price) before a contract’s set expiration date.
+An options contract allows the contract owner to buy or sell stock at a predetermined price (a strike price) before a set expiration date.

-The owner of a contract also has the option to exercise the contract before it expires.
-When you buy an options contract, no stock is actually purchased.
-Unless that contract is exercised.
+The contract owner also has the option to exercise the contract before it expires.
+When you buy an options contract, you don’t purchase stock — unless you exercise the contract.

-Exercising a contract allows the owner to buy or sell the shares in the contract at the pre-determined strike price before the contract expires.
+Exercising a contract means buying or selling the shares in the contract at the pre-determined strike price before it expires.

-If the contract isn’t exercised or traded before the expiration date, it expires worthless — poof!
+If you don’t exercise or trade the contract before the expiration date, it expires worthless.

-Trading stocks is much more straightforward.
-With stocks, you buy or sell shares of a publicly traded company listed on a stock exchange.
+Trading stocks is more straightforward.
+With stocks, you buy or sell shares of a publicly traded company on a stock exchange.

-The stock will always have value unless its price goes to $0.
+The stock will always have some value unless its price drops to $0.

-When trading options contracts, you should approach everything differently compared to stocks.
-That includes your strategy, plan, execution — everything.
+Trading options contracts requires a different approach compared to stocks.
+That includes your strategy, plan, and execution.

-You wouldn’t chug scalding hot coffee the same as you might with glass or water, right?
+You wouldn’t chug scalding-hot coffee the same as you might with a glass of water, right?
 Well, think of trading options vs. stocks in the same way.
 Let’s dig in a little more…

-When comparing trading options vs. stocks, learning how to trade stocks is generally a lot easier for most to understand … Especially for newer traders.
+When comparing trading options vs. stocks, learning how to trade stocks is generally easier for most … especially for newer traders.

-As a stock trader, you pretty much have two options: buy or sell.
+As a stock trader, you pretty much buy or sell.

-Also, a stock has no expiration date.
+And stocks have no expiration dates.
 Shares don’t just become worthless.
-Usually, a company goes bankrupt, gets delisted, or the stock price drops to $0 per share for that to happen.
+Usually, a company goes bankrupt, gets delisted, or the stock price drops to $0 per share for that to happen…

-I talk a lot about stock trading strategies in the SteadyTrade team — swing trading, day trading, breakout trading, and more.
-If you’re serious about stepping up your trading game, consider joining our trading community.
+I talk a lot about stock trading strategies in the SteadyTrade Team — swing trading, day trading, and more … If you’re serious about stepping up your game, consider joining the SteadyTrade Team today!

 Trading options can be a lot riskier…